TUVIMEN/neocities/README.md

     download            download files from site recusively

 Request settings:
-  -w, --wait TIME       Sets waiting time for each request -W, --wait-random TIME
+  -w, --wait TIME       Set waiting time for each request -W, --wait-random TIME
-                        Sets random waiting time for each request to be from 0 to TIME -r, --retries NUM     Sets number of retries for failed request to NUM --retry-wait TIME     Sets interval between each retry --force-retry         Retry no matter the error
+                        Set random waiting time for each request to be from 0 to TIME
+  -r, --retry NUM       Set number of retries for failed request to NUM --retry-delay TIME    Set interval between each retry --retry-all-errors    Retry no matter the error
-  -m, --timeout TIME    Sets request timeout
+  -m, --timeout TIMEOUT
-  -k, --insecure        Ignore ssl errors
+                        Set request timeout, if in TIME format it'll be set for the whole request.
+If in TIME,TIME format first TIME will specify connection timeout, the second read timeout.
+If set to '-' timeout is disabled -k, --insecure        Ignore ssl errors
-  -L, --location        Allow for redirections, can be dangerous if credentials are passed in
+  -L, --location        Allow for redirections, can be dangerous if
-                        headers
-  -A, --user-agent UA   Sets custom user agent
+                        credentials are passed in headers --max-redirs NUM      Set the maximum number of redirections to follow -A, --user-agent UA   Sets custom user agent
-  -x, --proxies DICT    Set requests proxies dictionary, e.g. -x
-                        '{"http":"127.0.0.1:8080","ftp":"0.0.0.0"}'
+  -x, --proxy PROXY     Use the specified proxy, can be used multiple times.
+                        If set to URL it'll be used for all protocols, if in PROTOCOL URL format it'll be set only for given protocol, if in URL URL format it'll be set only for given path.
+If first character is '@' then headers are read from file
-  -H, --header HEADER   Set curl style header, can be used multiple times e.g. -H 'User: Admin'
+  -H, --header HEADER   Set curl style header, can be used multiple times e.g.
-                        -H 'Pass: 12345'
-  -b, --cookie COOKIE   Set curl style cookie, can be used multiple times e.g. -b 'auth=8f82ab'
+                        -H 'User: Admin' -H 'Pass: 12345', if first character is '@' then headers are read from file e.g. -H @file -b, --cookie COOKIE   Set curl style cookie, can be used multiple times e.g.
-                        -b 'PHPSESSID=qw3r8an829'
+                        -b 'auth=8f82ab' -b 'PHPSESSID=qw3r8an829', without
-  -B, --browser BROWSER
+                        '=' character argument is read as a file -B, --browser BROWSER
                         Get cookies from specified browser e.g. -B firefox
 ```